kadamwhite/salticidae/README.md

 ### `spider`

+Given a URL, download the URL's HTML and return an object of data extracted from the page content using a series of [Cheerio](https://github.com/cheeriojs/cheerio) selectors.

 **Please Note:** The `spider` module has a peer dependency on [axios](https://github.com/axios/axios).

 Run `npm install --save axios` to add this dependency to your project before you utilize this module.